PickPic/PickPic_Client/README.md

   The searched result will be shown in gridview.

+# how to use

+## If you don't know us.
+You need to run PickPic Server(https://github.com/PickPic/PickPic_Server).

+And you need to change some code in app/src/main/java/com/pickpic/Backend/AutoTagGenerator.java

+You have to put your IP address on the 46th line of the file

+	.load ("http: // * your ip adress *: 8080 / upload")

+## Or if you know us.
+Then download this code, find PickPic.apk, install the PickPic.apk in your device and contact us.

 # Bug report

   If you find a bug, please let me know by using "https://goo.gl/forms/pw44cIG09RCFkyQU2"